Sherman Firefly: Production and distribution

 Three different variants of Sherman Firefly served during the Second World War, each based on a different variant of the M4 Sherman.
-The Firefly conversion was carried out on Sherman I (M4), Sherman I Hybrid (M4 Composite) and Sherman V (M4A4) tanks.
-Some sources state that several Sherman IIs (M4A1) were converted and used in action, but photos allegedly showing these conversions are in fact views of the front half of Sherman I Hybrid Fireflies.
-To complicate matters, a very small number of Canadian licence-built Sherman IIs (M4A1), the Grizzly, were converted to Fireflies in Canada and used for training, but none saw action.
+The Firefly conversion was carried out on Sherman I (M4), Sherman I Hybrid (M4 Composite), Sherman IV (M4A3, 65-68 built for the United States), and Sherman V (M4A4) tanks.
+Some sources state that several Sherman IIs (M4A1) were converted and used in action, but photos allegedly showing these conversions are, in fact, views of the front half of Sherman I Hybrid Fireflies.
+To complicate matters, a very small number of Canadian license-built Sherman IIs (M4A1), the Grizzly, were converted to Fireflies in Canada and used for training, but none saw action.
 The majority of Shermans converted were the Sherman V/M4A4 model, of which the British received about 7,200.
-The Sherman VC and IC variants are easily distinguished by their lower hulls; the VC having a lengthened hull, and a larger gaps between the suspension units.
+The Sherman VC and IC variants are easily distinguished by their lower hulls; the VC has a lengthened hull and larger gaps between the suspension units.
 They employed the three-piece bolted transmission housing.
-The Sherman IC usually sported the cast transmission housing.
+The Sherman IC usually had a cast transmission housing.
 The Hybrid can be distinguished by its upper hull, which is cast and gives it a distinctive curved look in comparison to the more boxy hull of a typical Sherman.

 Production of the Firefly started in January 1944 and, by 31 May, some 342 Sherman Fireflies had been delivered to the 21st Army Group for the D-Day landings.
-As a result, British tank troops were composed of three standard Shermans and one Firefly.
+British tank troops were composed of three units equipped with standard Shermans and one with Fireflys.
 The same distribution occurred in Cromwell units, but this caused logistical problems, as each Cromwell troop then needed to be supplied with parts for two different tanks.
 The Firefly was also slower than the Cromwell.
-Churchill units received no Fireflies, and as a result often had to rely on any attached M10 or M10 Achilles units to provide increased firepower to deal with tanks their own guns could not eliminate.
+Churchill units received no Fireflies, and as a result, often had to rely on any attached M10 or M10 Achilles units to provide increased firepower to deal with tanks their own guns could not handle.